KWSP Dividend Calculation Explained: How Your 2025 6.15% Dividen is Actually Computed (MADB Method)

 Have a Specific KWSP Scenario?

-Whether it is a big withdrawal, voluntary top-up, or switching to Shariah — the GreatRise IT team can help you understand the impact on your dividend.
+Whether you are planning a big withdrawal, voluntary top-up, or switch to Shariah, the GreatRise IT team can help you understand the impact on your dividend.